allegheny-college-cmpsc-481-spring-2020/cmpsc-481-software-innovation-2-final-presentation-team1/README.md

 To revisit and understand your team's work in the context of a three project semester.

+## Description

+Though this presentation defines specific areas of discussion for your team, think of this as an opportunity to tell a story about how your team and its members have grown as individual contributors and team players.
+The word "narrative" has been associated with this presentation assignment in several conversations -- think about how you can tell your team's _narrative_.

+Some opportunities for creative embellishment include (but might not be limited to):

+* A team logo
+* A team slogan/tagline
+* A team slide template

+As has been the hope all semester, by this point your team should have a good sense of its identity: what each team member brings to the group, how they've grown, and how the team has changed over the last three months.

+Of course, we can't ignore how the transition to remote work has affected all of us -- if there are particular narrative points which highlight or discuss this change, those are expected and welcome!

 ## Goals

 * To reflect on and assess your work as an independent, autonomous software development team